Please note: At your instructor's discretion,

 PSC majors and non-majors.

-In Wednesday's class, we will practice calculating
+behind), we will practice calculating scenarios with

-scenarios with regression output.
+regression output.
 What is a scenario, and

 what key concepts do you need to remember from